 "Sports car racing is some of the purest competition on earth.
 But it's even harder to win.
 So to be at the top of that; to write your name among the legends... that's the goal.
 At the same time, Formula E is definitely going places.
 So, my personal dream?
 It’s to be the first driver to do the 'double crown': Formula E and World Endurance champion.
 Maybe it won't be possible.
 But how do you know until you try?"

-It's something I tried properly in 2016 and I loved it.
+It's something I tried for the first time in 2016 and I loved it.
 Racing for that amount of time is something very different to what I'm used to, and the cars are very different too.
 I'm very proud to be representing Aston Martin Racing - such an iconic British manufacturer with such a strong racing pedigree for the Super Season.

-The Nordschleife; the 'green hell'... call it what you like.
+The Nordschleife; the 'green hell'...call it what you like.
 It's the world's ultimate race track.
-And I have been fortunate enough to take part twice now; with the BMW factory team - a manufacturer with such an amazing history there – is more than just a privilege.
-It's an absolute honour.
+And I have been fortunate enough to take part twice now; with the BMW factory team last year and Aston Martin Racing this year.
+It's just an amazing event.

 ▪ Formula E